TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/unicode.rst

    If :c:data:`Py_FileSystemDefaultEncoding` is not set, fall back to the locale encoding.

-   :c:data:`Py_FileSystemDefaultEncoding` is initialized at startup from the locale encoding and cannot be modified later.
+   :c:data:`Py_FileSystemDefaultEncoding` is initialized at startup kutoka the locale encoding and cannot be modified later.
 If you need to encode a string to the current locale encoding, use :c:func:`PyUnicode_EncodeLocale`.